documentationfor yFiles for HTML 3.0.0.1

 arrow custom length

-Developers can implement interface IArrow to create custom arrow visualizations.
-This is described in detail in section Customizing Arrows.
+Developers can implement the IArrow interface to create custom arrow visualizations.
+This is described in detail in Customizing Arrows.

 Decorations: Bridges

-When there are a lot of crossing edges, especially when they are orthogonal, it can be hard to determine where an edge actually leads.
-Bridges, or line jumps, are a means to resolve the visual ambiguity induced by intersecting edge paths.
-Each segment of an edge path that intersects with at least one other segment (from either the same or another edge path) can be augmented with a bridge in one of a variety of different styles like gap, arc, and rectangle.
+When there are many crossing edges, especially when they are orthogonal, it can be difficult to determine where an edge actually leads.
+Bridges, or line jumps, are a way to resolve the visual ambiguity caused by intersecting edge paths.
+Each segment of an edge path that intersects with at least one other segment (from either the same or another edge path) can be augmented with a bridge in one of a variety of different styles, such as gap, arc, and rectangle.

 No bridges